razvanabagiu89/Energy-System-Project-Java/README.md

 ### Entities

-Packages are displayed in this form: [Package] -> class - details
+#### checker

-[checker] - all of the checker's components including google's checkstyle
+ - all of the checker's components including google's checkstyle

+#### entities
-[entities] - enum with all the types of energy a producer can have
+- enum with all the types of energy a producer can have

-[factory] - implemented here the Factory design pattern
+#### factory

--> ConsumerOutput - contains the consumer's output data to be displayed in JSON format
+- ConsumerOutput - contains the consumer's output data to be displayed in JSON format
--> DistributorOutput - contains the distributor's output data to be displayed in JSON format
+- DistributorOutput - contains the distributor's output data to be displayed in JSON format
--> EntityFactory - factory for creating consumers, distributors and producers -> Output (interface) - common interface for the three types -> OutputData - class that contains all the final data to be displayed in JSON format
+- EntityFactory - factory for creating consumers, distributors and producers
+- Output (interface) - common interface for the three types
+- OutputData - class that contains all the final data to be displayed in JSON format
--> ProducerOutput - contains the producer's output data to be displayed in JSON format
+- ProducerOutput - contains the producer's output data to be displayed in JSON format

-[fileio] - classes for handling the input/output of the program
+#### fileio

--> Consumer            ]
+- Consumer
--> Distributor         ] -> classes for each primar entity
+- Distributor
--> Producer            ]
+- Producer
--> DataCons -> contains information about the consumer's signed contract -> NewConsumer -> data about the new consumers coming in every month change -> DistributorChange -> data about the new distributors changes coming in every month - infrastructure cost changes
+- DataCons -> contains information about the consumer's signed contract
+- NewConsumer -> data about the new consumers coming in every month change
+- DistributorChange -> data about the new distributors changes coming in every month - infrastructure cost changes
--> ProducerChange -> data about the new energy a producer is changing in every month
+- ProducerChange -> data about the new energy a producer is changing in every month
--> MonthState -> contains information about the distributor's that claim energy from the subscribed producer
+- MonthState -> contains information about the distributor's that claim energy from the subscribed producer
--> MonthlyUpdate -> info about all the data that is changing in the current month
+- MonthlyUpdate -> info about all the data that is changing in the current month
--> InitialData -> info about the initial data
+- InitialData -> info about the initial data
--> Input -> initial data and monthly updates, meaning all the total data fetched from the input JSONs
+- Input -> initial data and monthly updates, meaning all the total data fetched from the input JSONs

+#### input
-[input] - the initial input modified so it can sustain a singleton pattern and can be changeable so it won't disturb the initial data -> MInput - stays for ModifiedInput
+ - the initial input modified so it can sustain a singleton pattern and can be changeable so it won't disturb the initial data.

+- MInput - stays for ModifiedInput

+#### strategies
-[strategies] - implemented here the Strategy design pattern used in choosing the producers as a distributor
+ - implemented here the Strategy design pattern used in choosing the producers as a distributor
--> EnergyChoiceStrategyType - an enum with all strategies a distributor can have -> IStrategy (interface) - common interface the other strategies implement with a choose() method and a compare() method for sorting the producers -> GreenStrategy - first chooses the renewable-energy producers, then the the lower prices and higher quantities
+- EnergyChoiceStrategyType - an enum with all strategies a distributor can have
+-  IStrategy (interface) - common interface the other strategies implement with a choose() method and a compare() method for sorting the producers
+-  GreenStrategy - first chooses the renewable-energy producers, then the the lower prices and higher quantities
--> PriceStrategy - first chooses the lower prices and then the higher energy a producer can deliver to its distributors
+-  PriceStrategy - first chooses the lower prices and then the higher energy a producer can deliver to its distributors
--> QuantityStrategy - chooses the higher energy a producer can deliver to its distributors
+-  QuantityStrategy - chooses the higher energy a producer can deliver to its distributors

-Test -> runs the #main class and compares out and ref results for giving score Main -> entry point of the implementation

 ### Flow